andr3aranieri/SmartMuseum/README.md

 The amazon S3 bucket is used to store and retrieve the multimedia files (audio, images, long text files).

 https://smartmuseumask.slack.com Slack team lets the user interact with museum experts.
 We use a set of pre-created channels.
 The number of channels depends on the estimated number of users.
-When the user registers to the application, the system chooses the first free channel and permanently assigns it to him.
+When the user registers to the application, the system chooses the first free channel and permanently assigns it to her/him.
 The user will use this channel to interact with museum experts.

 ######User Registration